-Strategy execution software exists to close that gap, but most tools solve the planning problem rather than the execution one.
-They're good at storing strategy and weak at keeping it alive through the weekly work of 50 or 200 people.
-That's the lens this guide uses — not features, not integrations, but one question: does the tool connect strategy to what gets worked on every week?
+Strategy execution software tends to solve the planning problem rather than the execution one.
+These tools store strategy well and keep it alive poorly through the weekly work of 50 or 200 people — which is why 61% of leaders still run execution on spreadsheets, docs, or nothing central at all.
+That's the lens this guide uses: not features, not integrations, but whether the tool connects strategy to what actually gets worked on each week.

-Every platform on this list was reviewed and compared on pricing, execution approach, and what real users report on G2.
-Tools that required a sales demo are clearly noted.
+Every platform was reviewed on pricing, execution approach, and what real users report on G2, with any sales-demo-only tools clearly noted.

 Quick Summary: Top 3 Picks